Skip to main content

 API

-In some workflows it is more convenient to send conversion requests over an HTTP(S) endpoint instead of calling the module directly.
+In some cases it is more convenient to send conversion requests over an HTTP(s) endpoint instead of calling the module directly.
 For that case, Convert-Pheno includes a lightweight REST API.

 Basic request